Previous dayMarch 31, 2026Next day

 26.0 km---✓ ReviewedUSGS →

-A magnitude 3.5 earthquake was recorded 102 km N of Charlotte Amalie, U.S. Virgin Islands on March 31, 2026 at 22:36 UTC.
-It arrived roughly 1 hours after a larger magnitude 4.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
-This was a shallow crustal earthquake, focused at 26.0 km depth.
+Seismographs logged a magnitude 3.5 earthquake 102 km N of Charlotte Amalie, U.S. Virgin Islands with origin time 22:36 UTC on March 31, 2026.
+This event falls inside the aftershock decay of a nearby magnitude 4.9 earthquake that occurred about 1 hours earlier.
+The hypocenter lay at 26.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 19.267°, -64.872°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 19.267°N, -64.872°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31